 - On Google Play, given the Play Store redesign, you can focus on the Icon, Video thumbnail, Video presence in general (since they don’t autoplay like on iOS), and Screenshots

 On both platforms, the Icon plays an important role throughout the visitor journey as it’s the only visual element that appears when they browse through top charts, find your app/game in the Search Results, or land on your full Product Page.
 We’ve also found that it’s an effective asset to keep visitors engaged.
 For more best practices on icon testing here is our App Icons Testing Guide.

 Alternatively, the Gallery is one of the most impactful creatives on both the App Store and Google Play as it’s placed above the fold and occupies a majority of the page’s real estate.
 Our data also supports optimizing the Screenshots in your Gallery, as it can lift CVR by up to 28%.
-If you’re interested in optimizing your Gallery, you check out our guide on how to design better Screenshot tests.
+If you’re interested in optimizing your Gallery, you check out our guide on App store screenshot best practices.